britus/VSPDriver/README.md

 - Without a port link, the data is sent back to the sender
 - With a port link, the data is written from sender 1 to receiver 2 and vice versa
 - The installation app has a simple and generic function test for the IOUserClient (controller)
-- The project includes a test app to test the serial interfaces.
-The app is written using the QT framework.
-Runs with QT 5 and 6..

 ### ToDo:
 - Write a controller app that handles the complete management of the port links and provides a TCP server to redirect the data from the serial interface to TCP/IP.